openaps/AndroidAPSdocs/docs/Configuration/Sensitivity-detection-and-COB.md

 ### Sensitivity Oref0

-This woorks as per the Oref0 model as described in [Oref0 documentation](https://openaps.readthedocs.io/en/latest/docs/Customize-Iterate/autosens.html#auto-sensitivity-mode-autosens).
+This works as per the Oref0 model as described in [Oref0 documentation](https://openaps.readthedocs.io/en/latest/docs/Customize-Iterate/autosens.html#auto-sensitivity-mode-autosens).
 Basically sensitivity is calculated from the previous 24 hours worth of data.
 A maximum duration for carbs is set in the preferences and after that time all carbs are assumed to have been absorbed.
 The two setting here are:

   * min_5min_carbimpact
   * Meal max absorbtion time (h)